 The bag with my donations has not been collected by the charity, what can I do?

 In the rare case where your bag of donation has not been collected, please, contact the charity as soon as possible to report it.
 Most collection sacks will include a telephone number.

 Alternatively, contact the charity’s main number and they will pass your call to the right department.

 I have seen someone in an unidentified van collecting my bag of donations.
 They may have been stolen.
 What can I do?

 Some charities might not have branded vans, but the drivers will always carry an ID.
 If in doubt, please, ask for an ID.

 If the driver does not provide an ID it is likely they don’t work for the charity.
 Do not try to confront this person as it could be dangerous.
-Try to make a note of the van registration plate if you can and contact the police immediately.
-Please, also contact the charity to report this so the charity is aware that this is happening.
+Try to make a note of the van registration plate and contact the police immediately.
+Please, also contact the charity to report this so they are aware that this is happening.